Monday, February 22, 2010

 10 Turkey

-B: Under the circumstances, wouldn’t it have made more sense to call it Üc Dakika?
+B: Under the circumstances, wouldn’t it have made more sense to call it Üc dakika?

-A: It’s astounding how much this sounds like a UK entry from the early ’80s, right down to the vocals, and says a lot about the juries that this was one of the country’s more successful entries (as relative a term as that was) pre-1997.
+A: It’s dumbfounding how much this sounds like a UK entry from the early ’80s, right down to the vocals, and it says a lot about the juries that this was one of the country’s more successful entries (as relative a term as that was) pre-1997.
 It leaves me completely cold.

 11 Ireland

-B: Lyrics so middle-of-the-road you don’t need lane markings.
+B: Lyrics so middle of the road you don’t need lane markings.

 12 Portugal